dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + "Men resist randomness, markets resist prophecy." – Maggie Mahar

++ "Normal is an illusion.
+What is normal for the spider is chaos for the fly." — Charles Addams

 + “A great goal in life would be to not have to be in a given place at a given time.
 Being accountable for your output rather than your input.
 I would love to be paid purely for my judgment.” - naval

 + "You were born with wings, why prefer to crawl through life?" ― Rumi